F4HVO/handi-finder/README.md

 # handi-finder
 F4HVO implementation of Handi Finder.

-This circuit was made in a hurry but fortunately it contains no error.
+This circuit was made in a hurry but fortunately it works.

 ![Board](/images/front.png)